Darleen Tana

-Darleen Sheree Tana Hoff-Neilsen is a New Zealand environmental scientist, businessperson, and former politician.
-Tana was elected to represent the Green Party of Aotearoa New Zealand as a Member of Parliament in the 2023 New Zealand general election.
+Darleen Sheree Tana Hoff-Neilsen is a New Zealand businessperson, and former politician.
+Tana was elected to represent the Green Party of Aotearoa New Zealand as a member of Parliament in the 2023 New Zealand general election.
 On 8 July 2024, she (Note: While Tana had previously indicated that she used they/them pronouns, Tana's counsel told the High Court at Auckland on 29 August 2024 that she uses she/her pronouns.) resigned from the Green Party following an investigation into her conduct and allegations of involvement in migrant exploitation.
-Tana subsequently sat as an independent Member of Parliament until her expulsion under waka-jumping legislation.
+Tana subsequently sat as an independent member of Parliament until her expulsion under waka-jumping legislation.

 Early life and career

 Tana was born in Northland.
 She is of Ngāpuhi, Ngāti Porou, Ngā Rauru and Te Āti Awa, Ngāti Kahungunu ki Wairarapa descent.
 She grew up with Māori language around her in a marae setting.
 Her experiences growing up in Northland include gathering shellfish at the beach and Waitangi Day celebrations.

 Tana went to Bay of Islands College in Kawakawa and then to Whangārei Girls' High School (in Whangārei).
 She became an environmental scientist, with a Bachelor of Chemical Technology from Massey University; she worked in an environmental science role at Horizons Regional Council early on in her career.

 Tana received a Rotary Foundation scholarship to study abroad, where she earned a Master of Business Administration from Solvay International Business School.
 She held senior roles as Expert Program Manager and Head of Talent Management in corporate telecommunications in Brussels before returning to New Zealand in 2013.
 Tana speaks Māori, English, Danish, Flemish and French.

 Tana and her husband Christian Hoff-Nielsen founded e-mobility firm Bikes and Beyond.
 The business started in 2013 initially on Waiheke Island before expanding to other locations.
 On Waiheke Tana has also been involved in the Kelp Gardeners Project as part of the Waiheke Marine Project, the former of which takes an indigenous-informed approach to marine care.